 You can even analyze your script by reviewing statistics on action versus dialogue, density and how characters speak.

 WriterDuet has cloud storage with the ability to save to Dropbox, Drive and your hard drive with additional automatic backups.

-Cost: Varies.
-Free version available with ability to upgrade to the $99 Pro version.
-Student pricing available.
+Cost: Free version, with option to upgrade to the $99 Pro version, as well as student pricing

 The popular tool offers formatting options for all of the above, but with the added bonus of being able to visualize scenes that need to be grouped together.
+Novelists swear by its ease of use and enjoy the benefits of this highly-visual platform.
 Scrivener’s corkboard feature allows you to make sense of all your notes and scenes — almost like creating a storyboard.

 If you plan to take your script through filming, Scrivener falls short for long-term use.
+Users indicate that collating pages into a pdf, a seamless process in Final Draft, is far more complicated when used here.
 While great for character development, research and structure, it’s not compatible with the software producers and directors use to actually turn a script into a movie.
 You’ll need to convert your screenplay into another format, making it sluggish for last-minute rewrites.

 Cost: $45 for Mac, $40 for Windows

-So whether you’re a writer’s-room regular or a student working solo, find the tool that makes the most sense for you, learn it well, and stick with it!
+Whether you’re a writer’s-room regular or a student working solo, find the tool that makes the most sense for you, learn it well, and stick with it.

 Are you a screenwriter?
 Which tools do you find most useful?

 The original version of this story was written by Marian Schembari.
 We updated the post so it’s more useful for our readers.